 It has been a slow process of evolution for me as an entrepreneur in the music business.
 I started out at the age of the 13, playing in a NOLA-based punk band, “The Malignant Minds,” and then in the alt rock band, “Institutional Size.”
-I had a passion for playing drums, but equally enjoyed the business of organizing my band mates, booking the shows, and ultimately getting people to come see us play.
+I had a passion for playing drums, but equally enjoyed the business of organizing my bandmates, booking the shows, and ultimately getting people to come see us play.

 When I moved to Seattle, I was really struggling with missing New Orleans.
-I decided to throw this big Mardi Gras party to bring some of my native culture to this new city.
+I decided to throw a big Mardi Gras party to bring some of my native culture to this new city.
 It was a smashing success.
-From there, artists asked me to manage their careers and clubs asked me to become their-full time talent buyer.
+From there, artists asked me to manage their careers, and clubs asked me to become their-full time talent buyer.
 All of that has informed my work — New Orleans and Seattle both having a major influence in their own way.

 There is nothing more rewarding then paying artists.
 These creative souls work their butts off to get their ideas into sonic wave form.
 It’s not an easy process.
 It’s even harder to gain exposure for their work.
 When we license a song, it finds an audience and produces a financial reward.
 This allows the artist to pay rent, tour the country, and record their next record.
 It builds an economy for a creative class and gets music out to a larger society.
 Music builds connections and inspires people.
 When this cycle of creation and human interaction can become sustainable, it feeds the entire process and allows it to grow.
 It’s very rewarding for me personally and I’m humbled by the experience.

 I sat in my living room reading that email and cried my eyes out.
 I’m a simple man running a simple business.
 I have no ideas of grandeur.
-In that moment, I understood the effect that one’s passions can have on other people.
+In that moment, though, I understood the effect that one’s passions can have on other people.
 We’ve gone through hell and back in building this company.
 That email had a profound impact on me, and it drives me every day to make this business a success.
 People are depending on us.
 We have to deliver for them.

 The past three years have seen explosive growth for your company.
 With offices in both New Orleans and Seattle and a global client base, you’ve certainly become well established in such a short time.
-Tell us a bit about the wild ride as Audiosocket moved from an idea to becoming a noted resource for content creators and businesses.
+Tell us a bit about the wild ride as Audiosocket has moved from an idea to a noted resource for content creators and businesses.